mrvautin/expressCart/README.md

 ```

 The app will read in the `NODE_ENV` and switch and override any valid settings.
 Eg: `databaseConnectionString` set in the `env.yaml` file will override anything in `settings.json` file (including local).

+This can also be used for payment modules too.
+Any settings in the `env.yaml` file will override the `/config/payment/config/<gateway>.json` file.

 ##### Cart name and Cart description